magpantay/OnTheSide/iPhoneScreenResolution.md

 #### If you have a passcode and restarted after changing resolution
 The process gets harder as you will need to type your passcode basically blindly for the first time (as TouchID/FaceID is disabled for the first time after a restart).
 I recommend disabling vibrate so that you can at least hear that you're tapping on a number/letter.
 I also recommend looking at a picture of the [passcode lockscreen](https://media.idownloadblog.com/wp-content/uploads/2017/06/Creamy-iOS-10-Lighter-Cream.jpg) or [password lockscreen](https://img.gadgethacks.com/img/88/42/63559176523076/0/set-alphanumeric-lock-screen-passcode-for-stronger-security-your-iphone.w1456.jpg).
 This may take more than one try.
-   - It took me 9 whole tries to get my passcode right!
-I got locked out for a frustratingly long time.

 You are able to verify you've gotten to the home screen by locking your phone and listening for the locking sound.